 Bad-mouthing can affect our relationships, especially with kids who may thoughtlessly mimic this behavior towards us later on.
 As such, it’s so important for your partner to set healthy boundaries with the ex-wife regarding how she speaks to or about you, especially to or in front of the kids.

 Though this may not be a major issue for all families, it is one to nip in the bud as soon as possible if it is occurring.
-Remember to keep things nice and calm on your side, too, and try to avoid getting pulled into the drama, emotional attacks and mud-slinging matches yourself!
+Remember to keep things nice and calm on your side.
+And try to avoid getting pulled into the drama, emotional attacks and mud-slinging matches yourself!

 #5 – Letting the Ex Dictate Your Schedule